gazofnaz/qmk_firmware/keyboards/satan/keymaps/iso_split_rshift/readme.md

-Todo: look at why this was deleted.
+Todo: move this  to gh60 dir